wp-plugins/wp-category-tag-could/readme.txt

 Options:

 * taxonomy: the taxonomy to be displayed e.g. post_tag, category...
+* exclude: comma separated list of term IDs not to be displayed
 * number: max number of terms to be displayed
 * order_by: field by which to sort the terms in the tag.
 Should be "name" or "count"
 * order: how to sort.
 Should be ASC, DESC or RAND (resp. ascending, descending or random)